 8.1 Audit value

-Individual auditing of Local and Remote SDP was introduced in ITU-T Rec.
-H.248.1 Version 3.
+Individual auditing of Local and Remote SDP was introduced in [ITU-T H.248.1] Version 3.

 For use in Auditing, the MGC should fully specify as many of the parameters in the SDP line as possible, to minimize the number of combinations that are returned.
 The actual parameters that the MGC requests to be returned should be designated with the ALL "*" wildcard.
 The parameters of which the MGC has no knowledge and does not require their values to be returned shall be designated with "-" (not significant).
 In the reply from the MG, these parameters will be marked as "-".
 Examples follow in Table 8.1.